Skip to main content

 mercure_settings:

 # URL of mercure accessible for client.
 If not set, default will be set to 'http(s)://<PIMCORE_HOST>/hub/.well-known/mercure'.
-Is is possible to use '<PIMCORE_SCHEMA_HOST>' as placeholder for current schema and host.
+It is possible to use '<PIMCORE_SCHEMA_HOST>' as placeholder for current schema and host.

 client_side_url: null